Three Ways Jumping Rope Builds Athleticism, Shreds Fat, and Preserves Muscle

 It’s no secret that minuscule calf development is a problem for most guys.
 Hell, even the Austrian Oak himself struggled with calf development.
 So what gives?
 How can we grow these bad-boys?

->

-> Due to their involvement in every plantar flexion movement you make, calves are accustomed to extraordinarily high volume.
+Due to their involvement in every plantar flexion movement (when you go to the balls of your feet) you make, calves are accustomed to extraordinarily high volume.
 That means walking, hopping, skipping, and standing already provide a high frequency, high volume workload for the calves.

->

-> The missing ingredient is load, and despite its simple appearance, single leg hops provide a significant load when jumping rope.
+The missing ingredient is load, and despite its simple appearance, single leg hops provide a significant load when jumping rope.

 Despite being low-impact jumping rope is a great conditioning tool.
 Rapid arm movement, maintaining a rigid core, and quick feet all combine to send your heart rate sky-high.
 Better yet, jumping rope is a low-impact exercise, meaning it’s a great way to condition frequently without undue stress on your joints, hormones, and nervous system.